UNC Health

 UNC Health is a not-for-profit medical system owned by the State of North Carolina and based in Chapel Hill, North Carolina at the University of North Carolina at Chapel Hill.
 It provides services throughout the Research Triangle and North Carolina.
 UNC Health was created in 1998, when the North Carolina General Assembly passed legislation that established the UNC Health Care System, bringing under one entity UNC Hospitals and the clinical programs of the UNC School of Medicine.
-In 2018, the system reported over 3.5 million outpatient visits and over 500,000 emergency visits.
+In 2024, the system reported over 87,000 discharges and over 250,000 emergency department visits.